Can you afford to buy — or is renting smarter?

 Get Started →Hey there!
 If you're reading this, give yourself a pat on the back — you deserve it!
 You care enough about your future that you're willing to do a little research into what is likely the biggest financial decision of your life.

 Don't worry — I did my best to make this as user-friendly as possible, especially for those who consider themselves allergic to math.
-All the calculations are done for you.

 Before you dive in, I'd highly recommend the dropdowns below — there's some important context that'll help you get the most out of this tool.